 Scaling and root planing is essential in the battle against advanced periodontal (gum) disease.
-Rex Hoang, DMD, and Marcus Hoang, DDS, of DC Dental Spa offer the safest, most effective root planing and scaling techniques to help you preserve your healthy gums and avoid tooth loss.
+Rex Hoang, DMD, of DC Dental Spa offer the safest, most effective root planing and scaling techniques to help you preserve your healthy gums and avoid tooth loss.
 If you’ve noticed any signs of gum disease or know you’re overdue for a deep cleaning, call their Washington, D.C., office or schedule an appointment online today.

 Scaling and root planing consists of two techniques used to treat more advanced forms of gum disease.
 Both techniques are designed to reach below your gum line, helping to remove and eradicate the bacteria that can accumulate near and around the root of your teeth.

 Scaling is the name for the technique used to remove bacteria buildup below the gum line, while root planing describes a technique used to smooth rough spots that may form on the surface of the root area.
 Root planing makes it more difficult for bacteria to attach to your teeth.